 Best Pumps for Hands Free Pumping

-1. Elvie– Our Top Pick for Wireless Hands Free Pumping
+1. Elvie Double Electric Breast Pump – Overall Top Pick for Wireless Hands Free Pumping

-Elvie is one of the best hands free breast pumps on the market.
 The breast shields that come with the pump are 24mm and 28mm, but the smaller 21mm size is available to order separately if needed.
 It also comes with 5oz bottles that can be reused after washing.
-The pump battery can last the whole day with a full charge.
-The pump parts are dishwasher safe on the top shelf.

-2. Medela– A Trusted Reliable Hands Free Pump
+2. Medela Freestyle Flex– A Trusted Reliable Hands Free Pump

 Medela has a one-year warranty on the pump motor from the date of purchase and 90-day warranty for parts and accessories.